tembio/cushon/README.md

 For example, different services that implement the same interface can use the same data for use cases that are slightly different, and we could swap the service without having to make big changes to the handlers.

 In the case of the repositories, I've implemented in-memory repositories that store the data in memory, but they could be replaced with a Postgres implementation, for example.
+(I would choose a relation database like Postgres, due to the nature of the problem and the data.
+I can image we would want complex queries making different relation between entities.
+Also we have to guarantee strong data consistency because we are working with sensitive information.
+So I think an ACID database makes more sense in this context.)

 I've also implemented mocks for all the interfaces I had to use in unit tests.

 For example the **employer** repository defines the interface:
 ```go